D.J. Moore Player Prop Bets for NFL Week 11 | Carolina vs. Washington 11/21/2021

 Matchup vs. Washington

-- Moore has averaged 57 receiving yards per game over his three career matchups against the Football Team, 2.5 more than his over/under in Sunday's game.
+- In his three matchups against the Football Team, Moore's 57 receiving yards average is 2.5 more than his over/under for Sunday's game (54.5).

-- Moore, in three matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In three matchups, Moore has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Football Team.

-- This week Moore will face the NFL's 29th-ranked pass defense (290.1 yards allowed per game).
+- The Football Team are allowing 290.1 passing yards per game this season, the NFL's 29th-ranked pass defense.

-- The Football Team's defense is 31st in the NFL, allowing 2.4 passing touchdowns per game.
+- With 22 passing TDs allowed this year, the Football Team defense is ranked 31st in the league.

 Recent Performances

-- In last week's matchup with the Cardinals, Moore caught four passes for 24 yards while being targeted seven times.
+- Moore put together a 24-yard performance against the Cardinals last week on four catches while being targeted seven times.

+- Over his last three games, Moore has collected 115 yards on 11 catches, averaging 38.3 yards per game on 22 targets.

 Moore's Carolina Teammates